 Charter Amendments

-The advisory committee can recommend the Board adopt amendments to the charter on an as needed basis.
+The Advisory Committee can recommend the Board adopt amendments to the charter on an as needed basis.
 Suggested changes may be put forward by the committee members, the facilitator, District staff or the GSA Board.
 The committee will utilize its decision-making procedures to propose and adopt charter amendments.
 In the absence of consensus on suggested charter amendments, majority and minority views will be communicated to the GSA Board, staff may make a recommendation, and then the GSA Board will have final decision-making authority regarding whether or not a suggested charter amendment or set of amendments may be adopted by the group.